animal-tree/Writing-stuff/Stuff59-quackery.md

 In quantum physics there are believed to be many non-local effects and entanglements that aren’t strictly speaking temporally causal.

-Why our coincidence fixation is dependent on temporal and identity synchronicity/coincidence, and not a looser combination of location, time, and identity, is unjustified in any scientific model.
+Why our coincidence fixation is dependent on temporal and identity synchronicity/coincidence, and not a looser combination of location, time, and identity, is unjustified.

 In my opinion, a 90% proximity between 10 coincidences in time and location, and only a 70% proximity in identity, is just as strong a form of coincidence as a 100% proximity between 10 coincidences in identity, 80% in time, and 2% in location.